rooftopcellist/awx/awx/api/templates/api/api_o_auth_authorization_root_view.md

+# Handling Personal Access Tokens (PAT) using OAuth2

 This page lists OAuth utility endpoints used for authorization, token refresh and revoke.
 Note endpoints other than `/api/o/authorize/` are not meant to be used in browsers and do not support HTTP GET.
 The endpoints here strictly follow [RFC specs for OAuth2](https://tools.ietf.org/html/rfc6749), so please use that for detailed reference.
-Here we give some examples to demonstrate the typical usage of these endpoints in AWX context (Note AWX net location default to `http://localhost:8013` in examples):
+The `implicit` grant type can only be used to acquire a access token if the user is already logged in via session authentication, as that confirms that the user is authorized to create an access token.
+Here we give some examples to demonstrate the typical usage of these endpoints in
+AWX context (Note AWX net location default to `http://localhost:8013` in examples):

 ## Authorization using application of grant type `implicit`
 Suppose we have an application `admin's app` of grant type `implicit`: